rominf/omf-plugin-fzf-autojump/README.md

 <br/>

 Adds dirs from the autojump database to the fzf list.
-To invoke, press `Alt + Shift + H`.

 Requires fzf plugin (https://github.com/fisherman/fzf).